louhisuo/k8s-on-macos/README.md

 Kubernetes API server is available via VIP address `192.168.105.100`.

 #### L2 Aware load balancer, Ingress and Gateway
 IP address pool for `Load Balancer` services must be configured to same shared subnet than cluster `node IPs`.
-Currently L2 Aware LB in Cilium CNI is used and default address pool is configured is `192.168.105.240/28`.
+Currently L2 Aware LB in Cilium CNI is used and default address pool is configured with address range `192.168.105.240 - 192.168.105.254`.

 From the assigned address pool following IPs are "reserved", leaving 12 addresses available for different LB services.
-- `192.168.105.241` is assigned to `Ingress` (Cilium Ingress Controller) and
+- `192.168.105.254` is assigned to `Ingress` (Cilium Ingress Controller) and
-- `192.168.105.242` is reserved for `Gateway` (Cilium Gateway API). `Gateway` configuration is work in progress.
+- `192.168.105.240` gets typically assigned for `Gateway` (Cilium Gateway API).
+See Note #2 above.

 ### Git Repository (this project)
 Git repo has been cloned to local macOS hosts.
 All commands are to be executed from repo root on host, unless stated otherwise.